mozartspa/mobx-form/website/docs/api/useForm.md

 isFieldValid(field: string): boolean
 ```

-Returns `true` if a field has no error.
+Returns `true` if the field has no error.

 ---